 - Disciplinary action up to, and including, termination of employment

-Where the President finds that Sexual Misconduct has occurred, the College will endeavour to protect the Complainant from any subsequent harassment, discrimination or reprisal, within the College’s jurisdiction.
+Where the President finds that Sexual Misconduct has occurred, the College will endeavor to protect the Complainant from any subsequent harassment, discrimination or reprisal, within the College’s jurisdiction.

-Where the President finds that the complaint was frivolous, vexatious or vindictive in nature, he/she may take appropriate disciplinary action against the Complainant.
+Where the President finds that the complaint was frivolous, vexatious or vindictive in nature, they may take appropriate disciplinary action against the Complainant.